duduvien/seek-assessment-frontend/README.md

 6. Prices will be calculated based on the privilege set.

 ## Note
 This project is created with minimum error-handling method.
 However, it is tested according to the case-study and did return expected result.
+Always run `Backend` first to avoid port clashing.